aarindo/java-lhind-internship/README.md

 # lhind-java-exercise

-Completed the second task of uploading the exercise using git
+Completed the second task of uploading the first exercise using git